 5. Matthew 6:25-35: Therefore I tell you, do not worry… Can any of you by worrying add a single hour to your life…?
 And why do you worry…?
 So do not worry….
 Therefore do not worry….

 These words occur in the middle of Christ’s great Sermon on the Mount.
 Sometimes it helps to imagine being in the crowd on the mountainside and hearing our Lord’s voice saying, over and over, “Do not worry!
 If I can feed the birds and clothe the flowers, I can certainly take care of you.”
 Our God promises to provide.
 Recall that promise each time you feel stresses build.

 Prayer is the closet where we replace a spirit of despair for a garment of praise.
 It’s the bank where we present the promissory notes of God’s promises and withdrew endless deposits to grace.
 It’s the transfer station where the pulse of fear is exchanged for the impulse of faith.
 This is biblical replacement therapy, and it’s the duty of the child of God to learn how to displace worrisome thoughts with restorative strength through prevailing prayer, and to do it in every situation.

-These are some of my go-to passages when I’m worried, and, to me, the last one represents the Bible’s greatest anti-worry passage.
+These are some of my go-to passages when I’m stressed, and, to me, the last one represents the Bible’s greatest anti-worry passage.
 In my book, Worry Less, Live More, I write about Philippians 4:6, saying, “Worry makes us feel like we’re being torn in two.
 What should do that to us?
 Nothing!
 Absolutely nothing!
 The older translations of the Bible say emphatically: ‘In nothing be anxious….’
 In a Book of remarkable statements, that one is near the top.
 Nothing should agitate us because nothing can separate us from the love of a God for whom nothing is impossible.
 The better we grasp the boundless sovereignty of God, the less we’ll worry about the everyday burdens of life.”

 If you are weary and worried today, spend some time with these six truths from God’s Textbook—and add to them.
 There are literally hundreds of other verses like these, for God has filled His Book with reservoirs of reassurance.
 Trade your list of worries for a list of biblical promises, and turn to them when anxiety threatens to tear you apart.
 Quote them to remind yourself of their power.
 Claim them to restore your soul.
 Trust them, and you’ll be trusting Him.